curl/everything-curl/libcurl/url/parse.md

 Skips authority checks.
 The RFC allows individual schemes to omit the host part (normally the only mandatory part of the authority), but libcurl cannot know whether this is permitted for custom schemes.
-Specifying the flag permits empty authority sections, similar to how file scheme is handled.
+Specifying the flag permits empty authority sections, similar to how the file scheme is handled.
 Really only usable in combination with `CURLU_NON_SUPPORT_SCHEME`.

 ## `CURLU_PATH_AS_IS`